a-l-h/splunk-app-proper-alerts/doc/kpis.rst

 .. admonition:: No action

-   This check discards actions that could be part of the search query (e.g. outputlookup).
+   This check discards alerts whose action resides within the search query (e.g. outputlookup).
 These alerts should be checked.

 .. warning:: These additonal checks are global, meaning dashboard's top filters does not apply.